 With investing, I try to think in terms of the big picture.
 I find it useful to be aware of the moving parts within this picture.
 When I started to learn about stocks, I was clueless.
 I couldn’t read a financial column.
-JP was reading the Wall Street Journal and he had to translate everything for me.
+My partner was reading the Wall Street Journal and he had to translate everything for me.
 At that point, I only understood how a stock worked and what a brokerage account was, but that was it.
 I had taken courses in business, accounting, and investing, but so much of it went over my head.
 I just had a lot of different information floating about and not enough experience to apply this information as a novice trader.

 I decided to take the Canadian Securities Course to get a better idea about the financial industry, investments, how they work, what professionals do, and what investors need to know.
 It was great because I could go at my own pace and get more into the stuff on equities.
 I honestly can’t say studying for the exam was loads of fun, but I was happy enough to pass.
 I loved that I ended up with a better idea about the workings of the financial world and Canada’s economy.

 The more I learned about investments, markets, and the economy, the more fascinating money was to me.
 I became more aware of the psychological component with money, spending, saving, and investing.
 There is nothing static about the markets, the spending trends that drive the economy, the saving spells that slow it down, and particularly the movement of money between the different sectors and industries.The market is constantly in flux because it’s made of many different components that drive these fluctuations.
 Money is always being made somewhere.